brianium/nav-button/README.md

 ## Usage

-NAV buttons are really just styled markup.
-The React components are probably the easiest to use, but whether you are using React or some other implementation, you will want to include the NAV button css located in `nav-button/dist/nav-button.css`.
+Nav buttons are really just styled markup.
+The React components are probably the easiest to use, but whether you are using React or some other implementation, you will want to include the Nav button css located in `nav-button/dist/nav-button.css`.

 ```html
 <link rel="stylesheet" href="nav-button/dist/nav-button.css">